Lilykhan786/Lilykhan/README.md

 - [ ] Add more in about me and remove all the box and stuff,
 - [ ] Add linkedin in socilas,
 - [ ] move dribble and add behance in the about section.
+- [ ] add enviromation and more projects